 Turn on elevated heart rate notifications

-Apple is taking heart health more and more seriously, and one of the new features - other than resting heart rate - is a notification when your heart rate is higher than it should be.
+Apple is taking heart health more seriously, and one of the newer features - as well as resting heart rate - is a notification when your heart rate is higher than it should be.
 You can enable it in the heart rate section of the companion app.

 Chain together your workouts